nicimov/nicimov.github.io/_pages/en/publications.md

 author_profile: true
 ---

-Title: "Structural-Functional Compartmentalization of Cumulus Cell Nuclei: Age-Related Dynamics in BALB/c Mice (Mus musculus)"
+1. "Structural-Functional Compartmentalization of Cumulus Cell Nuclei: Age-Related Dynamics in Mice"

 ### Study Overview
-This research extends my master’s thesis, investigating nuclear organization in cumulus cells across age groups in BALB/c mice.
+This research is a part of my master’s thesis, investigating nuclear organization in cumulus cells across age groups in BALB/c mice.
 The project focuses on:

 - **3D nuclear architecture**: Quantifying spatial reorganization of nuclear bodies (e.g., Cajal bodies) during aging.
 - **Methodological innovation**: Developed a novel modular macro for ImageJ/RStudio to: